 The Department for Education healthy schools rating scheme is a voluntary national scheme that recognises and encourages the contribution of schools to promoting health and wellbeing to children and young people.
 The scheme celebrates the positive actions of schools to promote physical activity and healthy eating whilst identifying the next steps for schools to further improve their provisions.
 Schools will receive a rating based upon their answers, the self-assessment covers four areas: active travel, food education, food standards and physical education.

-The Active Lives survey has been designed by Sport England to gather data on how young people engage with sport and physical activity.
-Taking part in the survey will not only support in obtaining a healthy schools rating but you will be provided with a bespoke report into how your pupils participate in physical activity
+The Active Lives Children and Young People Survey has been designed by Sport England to gather data on how young people engage with sport and physical activity.
+Taking part in the survey will not only support in obtaining a healthy schools rating but you will be provided with a bespoke report into how your pupils participate in physical activity.
+If you wish to obtain a Healthy Schools Rating you will need to complete the survey, if you have not been selected as part of the national sample you will need to opt-in to complete the survey.

 Schools have a key role in supporting their pupils to develop their understanding around healthy eating to enable them to lead healthy lives.
 There are a variety of ways in which schools can embed a whole-school approach to food education into the school day.
 You can utilise cooking clubs, growing food on site, encourage students to support catering staff to prepare school meals as well as embedding food education into other lessons.